vespa-engine/blog/_posts/2023-01-06-improving-zero-shot-ranking-with-vespa.md

 _Out-of-domain evaluation of the Dense Passage Retriever (DPR).
 DPR is an example of Embedding Based Retrieval (EMB).
-In this zero-shot setting, On the DPR model underperforms the BM25 baseline._
+In this zero-shot setting, the DPR model underperforms the BM25 baseline._

 This case illustrates that in-domain effectiveness does not necessarily transfer to an out-of-domain zero-shot application of the model.